Medical Alerts at Learning Groups

 Step 2: If ______(name of child is very uncomfortable, please call parent to come and respond to their medical needs.

-2. Medical Condition: Others
+2. Medical Condition: Other

-Step 1 Student is allergic to grass, cats and dairy.
+Step 1 Student is mildly allergic to grass, cats and dairy.
 Student usually takes a Benadryl before class (at home) when allergy season is in full swing.

 Step 2 ______(name of child) will start coughing, sneezing and get red, itchy eyes when he/she is having an allergic reaction.